-Do you believe the many reports throughout the year, that the aurora borealis, or northern lights, are visible nearly any night of the year in northern Michigan?
-This is certainly an overstatement, though this nighttime display of solar activity, sometimes visible from late summer through late winter, is one of the many highlights of stargazing in our region.
+The aurora borealis, or northern lights, visible at night in Northern Michigan from late summer through late winter, is one of the many highlights of stargazing in our region.

 The Northern Lights tend to be most visible beginning in late winter because this is when the night sky tends to be darkest.
-The darkest nights are of course the best for viewing, but so too is staying up late enough to let any ambient light dissipate as much as possible, and this might mean being outdoors well past midnight.
+The darkest nights are, of course, the best for viewing, but prepare yourself to stay up late, this might mean being outdoors well past midnight.

-Ensure too that you are in an area free of light pollution of any kind, which includes not only outdoor motion sensor lights, or the glow from streetlights, but also handheld lights like a smart phone or a watch face that glows in the dark.
-Nothing cuts the dark like a pinprick of handheld light that explodes light a sun flare in the after-midnight dark.
+For the best view, you will have to stay up late and make sure you are in an area free of light pollution, which includes not only outdoor motion sensor lights, or the glow from streetlights, but also handheld lights like a smartphone or a watch face that glows in the dark.

-Many stargazers limit their night watching to the warmer months, though Aurora conditions are sometimes most conducive in late winter or late fall, when temperatures can range from just above freezing to single digits.
+Due to the unseasonable cold weather in northern Michigan, many stargazers limit their night watching to the warmer weather but don’t be frightened off by the cold.
+The Aurora conditions are sometimes most conducive in late winter or late fall, when temperatures can range from just above freezing to single digits.
 A comfortable sweater or heavy jacket, depending on nighttime lows, can ward off any need to abandon plans.
-Do not be frightened off by the cold

-My favorite places to star watch are along any part of the shoreline stretching north of Harbor Springs toward Sturgeon Bay, or south between Petoskey and Charlevoix.
-Sometimes, however, the darkest spots are inland, among the trees and other cover that helps gobble up other light.
+My favorite places to star watch is along the shoreline stretching north of Harbor Springs toward Sturgeon Bay, or south between Petoskey and Charlevoix.
+Sometimes, however, the darkest spots are inland, among the trees and other cover that helps gobble up light pollution.

 Farther from home, Pictured Rocks National Lakeshore west of Grand Marais in the Upper Peninsula is perfect for night viewing, as is Sleeping Bear National Lakeshore near Empire.
 Both locations offer dark surroundings, as well as skies wide enough to invite the full impact of northern star watching.

-If you’re still wondering what you’re looking at when you turn skyward, find a useful star map, like those from www.skymaponline.net or www.stargazing.net No sense confusing the Sirius with the Pleiades.
+If you’re still wondering what you’re looking at when you turn skyward, find a useful star map, like those from www.skymaponline.net or www.stargazing.net.
+There is no sense confusing the Sirius with the Pleiades.